zephyrproject-rtos/trusted-firmware-m/docs/processes/tfm_design_proposal_process.rst

 Purpose and Content
 -------------------
-This document describes the steps of changing Trusted Firmware design.
+This document describes the steps of adding/changing Trusted Firmware design.
 It
 specifies:

-  - the documentation format to be used
+  - The documentation format to be used.
-  - the information which shall be captured
+  - The information which shall be captured.
-  - the steps of the process
+  - The steps of the process.
-  - and the location where the information shall be captured during the process.
+  - The location where the information shall be captured during the process.

 General
 -------